simonvw95/GD_3d_tool/README.md

 We adapted the tool to work for graph drawings and enhanced it by adding new features

 ### Minimal example
+#### Note: Due to unresolved pickling errors with git please follow steps 3-7 below.
+(To be solved)
-With a single git pull, the tool should be usable for three example graphs provided in the GitHub repository.
+With a single git clone, the tool should be usable for three example graphs provided in the GitHub repository.
 Simply run **visualize_metrics.py**.
 To use the tool for your own graphs please follow the instructions below.

 ### Personal dataset/graphs